URCS Measures of Excellence

 - During a Bridging Fellowship at the UR Department of Political Science, Lane Hemaspaandra started a research project that now includes researchers at three Rochester-area schools, on the computational complexity of voting and apportionment systems.
 Among other things, this work has revealed that determining the winner in a famous voting system proposed by Lewis Carroll in 1876 is complete for parallel access to NP.

-- Members of the CS department are among the most active constituents of the University's Center for Research Computing, which provides high-end computational resources and coordinates cross-disciplinary research.
-Michael Scott serves on the CRC steering committee.
+- Members of the CS department are among the most active constituents of the University's Center for Integrated Research Computing (CIRC), which provides high-end computational resources and coordinates cross-disciplinary research.

 - The University’s Laboratory for Laser Energetics houses the world’s most powerful x-ray laser, and is the leading site for research in (laser-induced) inertial confinement fusion.
 Members of the Computer Systems group (Scott, Dwarkadas, and Shen) have collaborated with colleagues at LLE on the high-end computer simulations that drive the understanding of experimental results and the design of future experiments.

 - Members of the CS faculty maintain active research ties with several other UR departments and centers.
 They routinely serve on PhD committees in other departments, and co-supervise interdisciplinary degrees.